sizovs/sizovs.github.io/_posts/2019-04-10-the-best-developers-are-raised-not-hired.md

 <figcaption>Now it's a beautiful diamond.</figcaption>
 </figure>

-Someone has to take a raw diamond that looks like a regular stone, cut it, polish it and voila – we have a beautiful shiny diamond.
+Someone has to take a raw diamond that looks like a regular stone, cut it, polish it and voila – you have a beautiful shiny diamond.
 Companies are looking for polished diamonds and create hiring processes that throw raw diamonds in a trash bin.

 Instead of throwing diamonds away, we can learn to polish them. **We can create environments where people with eagerness and capacity to learn can become great developers.**